aj-monk/RocksDB.jl/README.md

 on a separate thread.

 ## Installing
-RocksDB.jl works on Julia v0.7 and v1.0
+RocksDB.jl works with all minor versions of Julia v1.0

 ```bash
 $ mkdir myProject; cd myProject; julia